Arna13/sunst0rm-guide/docs/USAGE.md

 ## Downgrading

-We will start typing our command into our terminal but
+We will start typing our command into our terminal, you will append some options to the base command
 > **Warning**
-> do not hit enter just yet!
+> Read the following part carefully before running any command!

 First, if you are not in the ``sunst0rm`` directory, ``cd`` into it.